-There are three options for adding eggs to cocktails and each recipe will specify which to use.
+There are three options for adding eggs to cocktails, and each recipe will specify which to use.
 Whole eggs and egg whites are the most common.

-- Egg whites will have very little effect on the cocktail's taste.
+- Egg whites will have a very little effect on the cocktail's taste.
 They will add a nice rich, silky, foam texture as seen in cocktails like the Chicago Fizz.

 - Egg yolks will add an 'eggy' flavor to the drink similar to eggnog.
 Yolks are rarely used alone, though essential in cocktails like the classic Night Cap.